Why do we need change?

 What is the Lancashire and South Cumbria Integrated Care System?

 The Lancashire and South Cumbria Integrated Carse System is the partnership of NHS and Council organisations working together to help people to live longer, healthier lives.
 This partnership is one of the first areas in the country to work as a shadow integrated care system.
 Integrated care systems are responsible for planning and commissioning care for their population by working together and joining up services.

 This means that in Lancashire and South Cumbria NHS providers, commissioners and local authorities will all work together to deliver the best possible health and care for the population.
 Integrated care in Lancashire and South Cumbria will also include partnership working with community and voluntary organisations to provide a holistic approach to care.

-The integrated care system is made up of five local areas (Central Lancashire, West Lancashire, Pennine Lancashire, Fylde Coast, and Morecambe Bay).
-These areas, four integrated care partnerships and one multi-speciality community provider, provide a way for organisations and groups involved in health and care to join up locally.
-Partners include:
+The Integrated Care System is made up of five local areas (Central Lancashire, West Lancashire, Pennine Lancashire, Fylde Coast, and Morecambe Bay).
+These areas, four integrated care partnerships and one multi-speciality community provider provide a way for organisations and groups involved in health and care to join up locally.

 - CCGs: Greater Preston, Chorley and South Ribble, East Lancashire, West Lancashire, Blackpool, Fylde and Wyre, Morecambe Bay, Blackburn with Darwen